Policy last updated

-- ensure that student health support plans , asthma action and all other relevant medical advice forms are up to date – refer to the department’s Health Care Needs Policy
+- ensure that , and all other relevant medical advice forms are up to date – refer to the department’s

-- review their Emergency Management Plan (staff login required) and their OHS risk register to ensure that poor air quality due to smoke is addressed – the school’s smoke procedure (detailed in the emergency management plan) may be used if you are not under direct threat from a fire and are in smoky conditions
+- review their (staff login required) and their to ensure that poor air quality due to smoke is addressed – the school’s smoke procedure (detailed in the emergency management plan) may be used if you are not under direct threat from a fire and are in smoky conditions

-- set up alerts in the VicEmergency , including for air quality in the area.
+- set up alerts in the , including for air quality in the area.

-- If the air quality is categorised as ‘Poor’ or worse, schools must follow the EPA’s Air quality and outdoor activity: guide for schools and early childhood .
+- If the air quality is categorised as ‘Poor’ or worse, schools must follow the EPA’s .